 Para-aminobenzoic acid (PABA), also known as vitamin B10, is considered part of the vitamin B complex, but is not considered a true vitamin.
 It’s particularly close buddies with folate, or vitamin B9.
 That’s because PABA assists in the production of folate in the body, although the amount produced is not enough to meet our daily nutrient requirements and we still need to obtain folate from our diet or from supplements.
 Some food sources of PABA include mushrooms, organ meat, whole grains, and spinach.

-Best known for fostering healthy skin and hair, PABA supports healthy collagen function and flexibility as well as healthy cell membrane fluidity (which keeps our cells “young”).
-It also has overall antioxidant action for the whole body and promotes good gut health.
+Best known for fostering healthy skin and hair, PABA supports healthy collagen function and flexibility as well as healthy cell membrane fluidity (which helps keep our cells “young”).
+It also has overall antioxidant benefits for the whole body and promotes good gut health.

 Inositol